Code-Institute-Submissions/mtopircean-project1/README.md

 * [About Author](#about-author)
 ## Scope
 Website was created with 3 main Objectives:
-1. Inform the current community about Church Schedule, Events and make available usefull media content.
+1. Inform the current community about Church Schedule, Events and make available useful media content.
 2. Become a tool of support for new visitors with a desire to connect and become part of the community.
 3. Establish an online presence for the Orthodox Romanian Church in the Kilkenny and Waterford areas.